DanyLinuxoid/dns-query/README.md

 # mailchecker

-Program checks if some mail exists via telneting to mail servers Program cannot check if user exists on websites, only mail services.
+Program checks if some mail exists via telneting to mail servers.
+Program cannot check if user exists on websites, only mail services.
 Also capable to check from file with mail services.